codementality/docker-for-drupal-development/docs/lessonfive.rst

 Now, execute `docker-compose up -d --build`, and let's see what happens.

 After your containers are up and running, navigate to `localhost:8000` and take a look at the information displayed.
-You will now see that PHP has additional extensions installed for zip, iconv, mcrypt, pdo-mysql and gd, which were not installed previously.
+You will now see that PHP has additional extensions installed for zip, iconv, mcrypt, pdo-mysql, gd and mbstring, which were not installed previously.

 Congratulations!
 You have a complete Docker stack that is configured to support Drupal development.